-Note: This feature is intended to prevent settings on the RMC-1 from being inadvertently changed (and also acts as a "child lock").
-If you accidentally become locked out of the RMC-1 by disabling all controls, including the remote control, you can override this feature and access the Setup Advanced Menu by pressing the Standy button on the front panel WHILE PRESSING AND HOLDING THE FRONT PANEL ENCODER KNOB IN.
+Note: This feature is intended to prevent settings on the XMC-1 from being inadvertently changed (and also acts as a "child lock").
+If you accidentally become locked out of the XMC-1 by disabling all controls, including the remote control, you can override this feature and access the Setup Advanced Menu by HOLDING THE ENTER BUTTON DOWN WHILE PRESSING THE MENU BUTTON (both on the front panel).
 This will allow you to enter the Setup Advanced Menu and re-enable the controls.